-Iron deficiency anemia is one of the most common nutrient deficiencies in the world, especially among young children and women of child-bearing age.
+Iron deficiency anemia is the most common nutrient deficiency among young children and women of childbearing age.
 Let’s take a closer look at how to get adequate iron and what happens when we don’t.

 What is Iron?

-Iron is an essential nutrient your body needs to be able to function properly.
-It is found in hemoglobin, which is the protein in red blood cells that transports oxygen throughout your body.
-Iron is also found in myoglobin, which is a protein that stores oxygen and is found in your muscles.
+Iron is an essential mineral that your body needs to function properly.
+It’s found in hemoglobin, the protein in red blood cells that transports oxygen throughout your body.
+Iron is also found in myoglobin, a protein that stores and transports oxygen in your muscles.

 How Much Iron Do I Need?

-Because iron is so important for your body, it is imperative that you get the right amount in your diet.
-The daily recommended value is between 7 and 18 milligrams, however, there are many factors that come into play when it comes to your specific iron needs.
+The daily recommended value for iron is usually between 7 and 18 milligrams.
+However, there are many factors that come into play when it comes to your specific iron needs.
 For example, if you are pregnant your recommended daily value could increase to as much as 27 milligrams.
-To make sure you meet your body’s demand for iron, you need to eat enough foods containing it.

 Types and Sources of Iron

-There are 2 categories when it comes to iron: heme iron and non-heme iron.
+There are 2 categories of iron: heme iron and non-heme.

-- Heme iron is iron that is found in animal products such as beef, pork, veal, chicken, fish, and shellfish.
-Red meat and organ meat are especially high in heme iron.
+- Heme iron is found in animal products such as beef, pork, veal, chicken, fish, and shellfish.
+Red meat, dark meat poultry (thighs and legs), and organ meat such as liver are especially high in heme iron.

-- Non-heme iron is iron that is found in plants and plant-based products such as beans, lentils, dark green leafy vegetables, oats, dried fruits, nuts, chia seeds, tofu, wheat, and rice.
+- Non-heme iron is iron that is found in plants and plant-based products such as beans, lentils, spinach, oats, dried fruits, nuts, chia seeds, tofu, wheat, and rice.

-You may think that because we should all be eating more veggies, plant-based sources of iron are better for you, but that is not the case.
-Heme iron from animal meats is actually the best way for your body to obtain iron.
-This is because your body absorbs 2-3x more iron from heme sources and they tend to be higher in total content per serving to start.
+Heme iron from animal meats is the easiest way for your body to obtain iron.
+This is because your body absorbs 2-3x more iron from heme sources and animal meats tend to be higher in total content per serving to start.

-However, if you are a vegetarian or a vegan, you may still be able to get enough iron in your diet, you just have to plan carefully.
-You should talk to your doctor about whether or not you need an iron supplement.
-(See iron deficiency, below).
+That said, if you are a vegetarian or a vegan, you can still get enough iron in your diet, you just have to plan carefully.
+Talk to your dietitian or doctor about whether or not you need an iron supplement.
+In general, iron supplements are meant to be taken short-term, not long-term.

 Iron Boosters